Monte-Amador/rb101-foundations/lesson_6/assignments/08_assignment/notes/pseudocode.md

 - [x] DEALER TURN: decides to hit or stay after player stays
   - [x] dealer must hit until 17 >= total
 - [x] not necessarily a bug, but whoever busts wins due to the fact that their total number of cards is higher. need to add additional logic to first test if player busted or won with 21 to begin with.
-  - [ ] wire up the detect_winner and bust? methods after every deal.
-If user won (21) or busted (> 21) exit the hand and declare winner.
-With a two player game we don't need any further dealing to other players.

 ## Aces Method
 first need to think about the aces array as it currently stands, since there is only one ace for each suit it doesn't make sense to have two values inside of the ace to specify 1, 11.